Welcome to TNW Basics, a collection of tips, guides, and advice on how to easily get the most out of your gadgets, apps, and other stuff.

 Board and card games

-Hopefully one of above games will help keep you and your friends occupied.
+Hopefully one of the above games on our list will help keep you and your friends occupied.
 Good luck!